Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Just as important as all the above things is the health of your egg.
 The higher your egg health, the higher your chance of a successful pregnancy.

-Studies show that at least 50% of miscarriages are caused by chromosomal abnormalities, so let’s take a look at what you can do to improve your egg quality and health.
+Studies show that chromosomal abnormalities cause at least 50% of miscarriages, so let’s take a look at what you can do to improve your egg quality and health.

 1. Boost blood flow

-It’s not news that blood flow and oxygenation in the body are important, but did you know that it could be affecting your egg health?
+It’s not news that blood flow and oxygenation in the body are essential, but did you know it could affect your egg health?

 To improve your blood flow and oxygenation, do these things: